 March 2019 New arrivals!

 On March 6th 2019, we had our brand new vehicles delivered.
-It may seem rather sad, but these are my first new vehicles since I was Roberts age and my father bought a new Hearse and Limousine, so I am very excited.
+It may seem rather sad, but these are my first new vehicles since my father bought a new Hearse and Limousine, so I am very excited.

 Now here I am doing the same.
 These lovely new vehicles will enable us to continue to provide the highest quality service and facilities to our clients.
 The new vehicles are in addition the the existing two hearses.
 More and more clients are asking us to provide the funeral requirements and we have responded at every turn, with encouragement and support, to the new and sometimes unusual requirements of our families.